 Parameter Description Where to find: Log Interval for each log type The time between each log record.
 This log interval applies when logging is at normal speed.
 When logging is at off-normal, and Use Off Normal is selected for a log, it records at Off-Normal Interval .
-Web: Logs > Use Off Normal for each log type If this item is selected, the log records at Off- Normal Interval when in off normal condition. - Configuration DCTools : Logs > - Configuration Off Normal Interval In off normal condition, all logs record at this interval.
+Use Off Normal for each log type If this item is selected, the log records at Off- Normal Interval when in off normal condition.
+Web: Logs > Configuration - DCTools : Logs > Off Normal Interval In off normal condition, all logs record at this interval.
+Configuration Off-Normal Smart Alarm Use this to configure the SC300 to log at the off- normal rate when a Smart Alarm is active.
 Off-Normal Offset Voltage Off-Normal Interval will apply when bus voltage is outside the range: Float Voltage ± Off-Normal Offset Voltage.
 Off-normal condition transitions are recognized within 10 seconds.